 the west side of the mountain range.

-Traffic was moderate the whole way.
-Road conditions were excellent until
+Traffic was moderate the whole way and road conditions were good.

 We left Sam's Club at 9 AM and arrived in Driggs about 11 AM.
 We stopped